eliasku/13/README.md

 ## 📖 How to play

-Select and call friends to the room to play with friends:
+Select room, share the link and wait friends to play:

 1. [Play on `🚪 grtc` | `🇪🇺 Europe`](https://grtc.herokuapp.com/)
 2. [Play on `🚪 ga13` | `🇺🇸 US`](https://ga13.herokuapp.com/)